brandries/SC_workshop_NWU26-27/software_carpentry_16s_R.md

 However, for this we need continuous variables for explanation of biological data, and we do not have any for this dataset.

 #### Venn
-We can also assess the comonalities of microbial communities through venn diagrams This shows how members are shared between sampling sites/groups
+We can also assess the comonalities of microbial communities through venn diagrams.
+This shows how members are shared between sampling sites/groups
 ```
 #Venn diagram